mthhsk09/jlq.-/README.md

     ౨ৎ You can find me on tiktok, pinterest, youtube, facebook and discord

-    ౨ৎ This github account is using for ponytown and discord only
+    ౨ৎ This github account is used for ponytown and discord only

     ౨ৎ I don't like rude ppl/ragebaiter/..